moratodpg/conbal/README.md

 2. Include the dataset(s) to the code

-Include the dataset torch files contained in the folder `benchmark_torch_files` to the directory [datasets/](datasets/).
+Include the dataset torch files contained in the folder `data/benchmark_torch_files` to the directory [datasets/](datasets/).

 3. Include the config file(s) corresponding to the experiment(s) you would like to reproduce to the code

 Include the input config files associated with the experiments you would like to reproduce.
-All results are included in the folder `benchmark_results`.
+All results are included in the folder `data/benchmark_results`.
 Add the specific config file(s) to the directory [config/](config/).
 Feel free to modify the name of the config files to avoid duplicates.

 > The config file already contains the random seed set for the experiment.